robertthiesmeier/cross_site_imputation/README.md

 ```

 ## Wrap-up :white_check_mark:
 All five approaches can be implemented without the need for any real data and you can test the package `mi impute from`.
+> [!IMPORTANT]
-Again, please refer to this preprint (add link here) for a detailed description of the steps and assumptions made that are pivotal to understand the concept of cross-site imputation.
+> Again, please refer to this preprint (add link here) for a detailed description of the steps and assumptions made that are pivotal to understand the concept of cross-site imputation.

 ## Further reading
 :label: The underlying imputation method and a simulation study are described in: [Thiesmeier, R., Bottai, M., & Orsini, N. (2024).
 Systematically missing data in distributed data networks: multiple imputation when data cannot be pooled.
 Journal of Statistical Computation and Simulation, 1–19](https://doi.org/10.1080/00949655.2024.2404220)